 6. In its properties panel on the right, find Text Pattern again within the Label section, and for this one, type in:

-This should be familiar to you.
+This should be familiar to you, however, it's changed a bit.
 "V" indicates we want to display the Value.
-The "c" is a pattern to display the value as currency.
+The "$#,0" is a pattern to display the value as currency with a comma to delimit the thousands place and no decimal places.

-1. Run the designer on your chart and select the Transactions series.
+1. Run the designer on your chart and select the Legend option in the chart structure.